n8n-io/n8n-docs/CONTRIBUTING.md

 2. Do the changes in your fork
 3. If you like the change and think the project could use it:
     * Be sure you have followed the code style for the project.
-    * Send a pull request.
+    * Squash your commits and send a pull request.
     * Sign the Contributor License Agreement (CLA), with the CLA assistant.

 ### Small and/or "obvious" fixes